Submission document authoring

 Faster review and assessments by unambiguous submission document authoring

 Qdossier writers have the skill set to provide the information in an unambiguous way; meaning that factual information will often be provided in tabular formats and bullet lists, rather than narratives.
 On the contrary, scientific evaluations will be in narratives and focus on unexpected results, rather than summarizing the obvious ones.
 As a result, the submission document authoring will be concise, resulting in faster review and internal approval.
-It also helps the assessors to quickly navigate through the dossier and find what they need to allow for swift and proper assessment.
+It also helps the assessors to quickly navigate through the dossier, allowing swift and proper assessment.

-When authoring submission documents our writers use the MS-Word features to allow for right-first-time formatting of the document.
-Together with the Qdossier templates, these facilitate eCTD-ready PDF files upon rendering.
+When authoring submission documents, our writers use the MS-Word features to allow for right-first-time formatting of the document.
+Together with the Qdossier eCTD templates, these facilitate eCTD-ready PDF files upon rendering.
 Therefore, post-finalization publishing, which is always on the critical path, is limited to a minimum.

 ‘I did not have time to write you a short letter, so I wrote you a long one’.